 Singing while making food, or indeed during any work, is a deeply Polish tradition so while we work Maria will sing a traditional folk song or two!

 The workshop finishes with a communal meal where guests will get to try all their creations in class.
-Extra side dishes pre-made by Maria are also served and leftovers can be taken home and frozen (if you can resist eating them on the way home 😉
+Extra dishes pre-made by Maria are also served, such as sledzie (pickled herring), slowly marinated in olive oil with chopped onions, garlic and bay leaves with a side of fresh light rye bread PLUS makowiec (poppyseed cake) for dessert!
+Leftovers can be taken home and frozen (if you can resist eating them on the way home .😉

 Come and warm up with us!

 A self-taught cook, Maria grew up in a Polish household observing her mother, grandmother and great grandmother knead, roll, shape, mallet and whisk consistently yummy Polish cuisine picking up generations of knowledge.

 What started as a passion turned into a business.
 Maria now teaches others how to make their own traditional Polish food, and invites other chefs to do the same through her school Just Be Cooking, with LIVE traditional music in order to keep alive recipes and traditions long gone.